 There are countless traffic laws that were put in place to ensure the safety of everyone on the road.
 Drivers who violate traffic laws are often issued traffic citations, but in some cases, the driver will face criminal charges instead.

-Can A Lawyer Get DUI Charges Reduced to Reckless Driving Charges?
+Can A Lawyer Get DUI Charges Reduced To Reckless Driving Charges (Wet Reckless)?

-Plea bargains involving wet reckless or dry reckless must be carefully evaluated on a case by case basis.
-While the penalties for reckless driving are typically less serious than the penalties for DUI, the benefit of the bargain may be nominal for some defendants.
+Plea bargains involving wet reckless or dry reckless must be carefully evaluated on a case-by-case basis.
+While the penalties for reckless driving are typically less serious than the penalties for DUI, the benefit of the bargain may be nominal for some defendants with respect to alcohol related reckless driving pleas.